 How we experience an artwork impacts our perception of the work.
 In the tradition of participatory contemporary art, Sunflower Seeds asks the public to physically interact with the art.
 Initially, Tate visitors were invited to walk over and lie on the seeds, though the museum, in consultation with the artist, suspended this opportunity about a week into the exhibition because of safety concerns.

 Art and activism

 Ai Weiwei was arrested at the Beijing Capital International Airport on April 3, 2011 during his Tate exhibition.
 He was detained for 81 days.
 The artist, along with many in the international community, asserted that his true offense was his political activism for democracy and human rights.
-Mr. Ai had blogged for four years—investigating cover-ups and corruption in the government’s handling of a devastating 2008 earthquake in Sichuan and the country’s hosting of the Olympics.
+Ai Weiwei had blogged for four years—investigating cover-ups and corruption in the government’s handling of a devastating 2008 earthquake in Sichuan and the country’s hosting of the Olympics.
 Ai Weiwei’s blog was shut down in 2009.
 Since then, he has turned to Twitter and Instagram.
-During his detention, the international community, including major US art institutions, rallied for his release.
+During his detention, the international community, including major U.S. art institutions, rallied for his release.
 Officials eventually released him, charging Ai Weiwei with tax evasion, but his passport was withheld, preventing him from leaving the country for four years.
 It was returned in 2015.

 Ai Weiwei’s continues to address issues of human rights in his work.
 The 2015 exhibit @Large, installed on Alcatraz, the former island prison in the San Francisco Bay, comments on surveillance, freedom, and political prisoners by mixing fine and traditional arts with pop culture materials including silk dragon kites and LEGO ® portraits.